BasicVariable/BM-Wrapped-Docs/README.md

 Items (by item IDs) or item types that the bot wont consider buying for you.

+**autoResell**

+Removing this section from the config will prevent the bot from automatically listing your items.

 **• autoResell > autoValue**

 Will get recent legitimate sales and averages them to get a resell value, will ignore if it comes out lower than the purchase rate + minimumProfit